apache/kyuubi-website/src/en/new_committer_process.md

 Documentation is maintained by volunteers and hence can be out-of-date and incomplete - of course you can now help fix that.

-A PPMC member will announce your election to the dev list soon.
+A PMC member will announce your election to the dev list soon.
 ```